-3. The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage Approval duration: 1 year Growth hormone therapy in members with HIV-associated wasting or cachexia Meets the definition of medical necessity when all of the following are met: 1.
+The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years, or the member has previously met all initiation criteria for coverage Approval duration: 1 year Growth hormone therapy in members with HIV-associated Meets the definition of medical necessity when all of the following are met: wasting or cachexia 1.
 Diagnosis of HIV infection ONE of the following that cannot be contributed to any other condition other than HIV infection - documentation must be provided: a.
 Unexplained baseline weight loss of more than 10 percent in the recent past 12 months b.
 Unexplained baseline weight loss of more than 7.5% percent in the recent past 6 months c.
-Body-mass index (BMI) of less than 20 kg/m2 d.
-Weight is less than 90% of the lower limit of ideal body weight 3.
+Body-mass index (BMI) of less than 20 kg/m Weight is less than 90% of the lower limit of ideal body weight 3.
 Concurrent treatment with anti-retroviral agents 4.
 Failure of alternative appetite stimulant therapy.
-5. The dose does not exceed 6 mg per day Approval duration: 12 weeks Continuation of Thorany for HIV accordated wasting or cachovia:

-Continuation of Therapy for HIV-associated wasting or cachexia:

-ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy:

-- 1. Concurrent treatment with anti-retroviral agents - 2.
-Member has a beneficial response to therapy (e.g., improved BMI or body cell mass (BCM), increased body weight, lean body mass) documentation must be submitted - 3.
-ONE of the following documentation must be submitted: - a.
-BMI is less than 25 kg/m2 - b.
-Member's body weight is less than ideal body weight - 4.
-The dose does not exceed 6 mg per day - 5.
-The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years ^[b] , or the member has previously met all initiation criteria for coverage Approval duration: 12 weeks Growth hormone therapy in members with Short Bowel syndrome Meets the definition of medical necessity when all of the following are met: 1.
-Documented short bowel syndrome as a result of resected or damaged bowel with chronic diarrhea, weight loss, electrolyte imbalances, malnutrition, dehydration, and malabsorption of fats, vitamins and minerals - documentation from the medical record must be provided Dependence on specialized nutritional support needs including dietary adjustments such as a high carbohydrate, low fat diet, enteral feedings, parenteral nutrition, fluid, and micronutrient supplements - documentation from the medical record must be provided Member has not previously received 4 weeks of treatment with growth hormone 4.
+5. The dose does not exceed 6 mg per day Approval duration: 12 weeks Continuation of Therapy for HIV-associated wasting or cachexia: ALL of the following criteria must be documented to demonstrate the medical necessity of continued GH therapy: 1.
+Concurrent treatment with anti-retroviral agents Member has a beneficial response to therapy (e.g., improved BMI or body cell mass (BCM), increased body weight, lean body mass) - documentation must be submitted 3.
+ONE of the following - documentation must be submitted: a.
+BMI is less than 25 kg/m b.
+Member's body weight is less than ideal body weight 4.
+The dose does not exceed 6 mg per day The member has been previously approved for growth hormone therapy by Florida Blue or another health plan in the past 2 years [b] , or the member has previously met all initiation criteria for coverage Approval duration: 12 weeks Growth hormone therapy in members with Short Bowel syndrome Meets the definition of medical necessity when all of the following are met: 1.
+Documented short bowel syndrome as a result of resected or damaged bowel with chronic diarrhea, weight loss, electrolyte imbalances, malnutrition, dehydration, and malabsorption of fats, vitamins and minerals - documentation from the medical record must be provided 2.
+Dependence on specialized nutritional support needs including dietary adjustments such as a high carbohydrate, low fat diet, enteral feedings, parenteral nutrition, fluid, and micronutrient supplements - documentation from the medical record from the medical record from the medical record from the medical record how fat diet, enteral feedings, parenteral nutrition, fluid, and micronutrient supplements - documentation from the medical record must be provided 3.
+Member has not previously received 4 weeks of treatment with growth hormone 4.
 The dose does not exceed 8 mg per day Approval duration: 4 weeks Continuation of therapy for Short Bowel syndrome: Duration of therapy is limited to 4 weeks.
 Administration for more than 4 weeks has not been adequately studied and will not be authorized.

-- [a] X-ray must be taken within 6 months of request - [b] Step therapy requirement does not apply if a prior health plan paid for the medication documentation of a paid claim within the past 90 days must be submitted - [c] Not required for members with multiple (≥3) anterior pituitary hormone deficiencies, congenital GHD, or GHD resulting from destructive lesions of the pituitary or treatment (e.g., irradiation)
+[a] X-ray must be taken within 6 months of request

+[b] Step therapy requirement does not apply if a prior health plan paid for the medication - documentation of a paid claim within the past 90 days must be submitted

+[c] Not required for members with multiple (≥3) anterior pituitary hormone deficiencies, congenital GHD, or GHD resulting from destructive lesions of the pituitary or treatment (e.g., irradiation)